giosg/django-rest-framework/docs/api-guide/views.md

 Any exception thrown by the handler method will be passed to this method, which either returns a `Response` instance, or re-raises the exception.

-The default implementation handles any subclass of `rest_framework.exceptions.APIException`, as well as Django's `Http404` and `PermissionDenied` exceptions, and returns an appropriate error response.
+The default implementation handles any subclass of `rest_framework2.exceptions.APIException`, as well as Django's `Http404` and `PermissionDenied` exceptions, and returns an appropriate error response.

 If you need to customize the error responses your API returns you should subclass this method.